jonathondilworth/compilers/README.md

 In order to construct a set of tokens during lexical analysis, we need to be able to recognise tokens (patterns) and we can identify an individual token using a CFG as above.
 Some tokens are easy to identify, e.g: white space (it can't really be much besides spaces and tabs, etc), but some tokens are going to be inherently more complex (e.g: floating point numbers?).

 ### Regular Expressions

+A regular expression is a way of expressing a regular language, it is a formula that describes a possibly infinite set of strings.
+Methods of performing lexical analysis using regular expressions:
+ * Ad Hoc: break down the input into numerous smaller problems and process them separately.
+ 	* Advantage: can be efficient.
+ 	* Disadvantage: requires a lot of work! (and we don't like that, do we?) + difficult to modify.
+ * Automaton Analyser: Do it all automatically in the following manner.
+ 	* Data: List of tokens := {}, current token := (token.class, token.length) <- (null, 0), current regEx match length := 0
+ 	* for every regEx that belongs to the analysis of this language:
+ 		* if match length > current max match length:
+ 			* current token := (regEx.id, = match length)
+ 			* current max match length := match length
+ 	* List of tokens.append(current token)